|Title:||Head Women's Swimming Coach/Associate Director of Athletics|

-Picked to finish seventh last year, Griffore led the Wasps to a fourth-place finish at the ODAC Championship meet.
+In his first year on the deck, Griffore led the Wasps to a fourth-place finish at the ODAC Championship meet.
 The squad of just seven recorded a 9-1 record in dual meets with a 5-1 mark against ODAC opponents, with five earning all-conference honors.

 At the 2013 ODAC Championships Payton Shirey won the 50-yard and 100-yard freestyle, posting an ODAC record :23.98 in the 50-free, while Lauren Frizzell finished first in the 1650-yard freestyle.
 The pair represent the first league champions of any type for E&H since 2003 and the first individual champions since 1991.

 During the 2011-12 season, Griffore was tasked with recruiting a top-notch class of student-athletes to E&H and making improvements to the King Center Aquatics Facility.

 Griffore has 10 years of Division I coaching experience, and 15 years of experience in aquatics facility management.
 He coached 34 Olympic Trials qualifiers from three different countries between 2000-10.

 Griffore spent one season as Assistant Men's and Women's Swimming Coach at The Pennsylvania State University.
 While at Penn State, Griffore helped lead that squad to a third-place finish at the Big Ten Championships, and trained 11 swimmers who qualified for NCAA nationals.

 He was the Head Swimming & Diving Coach for both men and women at University of Wisconsin-Milwaukee from 2006-2008 with a combined overall record of 24-14.
 He led the women's team to its best finish ever at the Horizon League Championships.
 Griffore recruited and coached the Horizon League Newcomer of the Year, led the team to new school and conference records in several events, and coached one swimmer to the 2008 Olympic Trials.